 Investment and Funding Committee ('IFC')

-Charles Nichols (Chairman) Thomas Lingard
+Ian Lawrence (Chair) Thomas Lingard

-Virginia Holmes Ian Maybury (Independent investment expert)
+Virginia Holmes Ian Maybury (Independent investment expert) (Secretary: William Harvey)

-lan Lawrence (Secretary: Beverley Morgan)

-The IFC's key role is to recommend a DB investment strategy y to the Board and oversee its implementation whe

 The IFC's key role is to recommend a DB investment strategy to the Board and oversee its implementation when agreed.
 It selects the Fund's investment managers and monitors their performance against the targets set for them.
 The IFC also regularly reviews the funding level and considers other funding matters (although all funding decisions remain at Board level).